Founder / Director & general policy geek

 Regional Lead & aspiring policymaker

-Since becoming an ambassador I have gained political awareness that I am keen to share with other politically active young people across the UK.
+I have gained political awareness that I am keen to share with other politically active young people across the UK.

 I am also captain of my University netball team which has allowed me to develop my leadership skills and show my competitive side!

-Consultant & passionate about challenging ethnic disparities
+Board member & passionate about challenging ethnic disparities

 I am a proud British Pakistani with a wealth of experience in the Higher Education Sector (King's College London & Goldsmiths, University of London), and expert knowledge of not just how British politics operates but also that of Pakistani, Indian & American political systems.